plamarque/sphinx-poc/docs/GettingStarted/Activity/Mentioning-People.rst

 In the Activity Stream, the mention is displayed as a link to the mentioned user's profile page.

-    **Note**

-    -  You can do the same steps above to mention someone in your comments (document comments and activity comments).
+    .. note:: -  You can do the same steps above to mention someone in your comments (document comments and activity comments).

     -  The person you mention also sees the post in his/her Activity